Giacca01/LDBC_FinBench_queries/README.md

 ## Setup
-Before using the application, and for a full breakdown of the project, please make sure to read the documentation PDF in the docs/ folder.
+Before using the application, and for a full breakdown of the project, please make sure to read the PDF documentation.
 Remember to create the .env file and place credentials listes in the documentation inside it

 ### Prerequisites